12th October, 2021

 Q: What level of term-time commitment does tuition actually require from children and parents?

 A: Students have approximately one hour of homework for three nights of the week, and 2-3 hours at the weekend.
-(This does not include reading fiction and non-fiction, which I do not classify as 'work' at all, and which students should be undertaking every day, irrespective of their other commitments.)
+(This does not include reading fiction and non-fiction, which I do not classify as 'work' at all, and which students should be undertaking every day, irrespective of all their other commitments.)
 For parents, on weekday evenings, I expect them to work approximately twenty minutes for three or four evenings a week, face-to-face with the child, testing understanding, and approximately five minutes monitoring work and checking (and not just asking!) whether and how well the work has been completed.
 At weekends, I ask parents to spend at least an hour working with a child on tasks and topics, for which I will give clear guidance in a weekly homework pack.

 Q: Your website mentions an 'assessment' by you before an offer of tuition is made.
 What does this involve?